diwu/DWURecyclingAlert/README.md

 For views that have an image property, [DWURecyclingAlert.m][code] will record and check the underlying CGImageRef values to decide whether the image is a recycled one or not.

 To calculate the cell rendering time, [DWURecyclingAlert.m][code] hacks into the heart of UITableViewDataSource & UICollectionViewDataSource and injects a simple time counting logic inside each data sources' implementation of [tableView:cellForRowAtIndexPath:] & [collectionView:cellForItemAtIndexPath:].
 #Disabled in Release By Default
 [DWURecyclingAlert.m][code] requires the DEBUG macro to compile and run.
+As a result, it's disabled in Release by default.
 If you also want to disable it in debug builds, feel free to comment out the [DWURecyclingAlertEnabled][code_line_23] macro at the top of the file.
+#Misc
+* Whether your cells are created by code or by nib/storyboard, [DWURecyclingAlert.m][code] has a way to scan it.
+* [DWURecyclingAlert.m][code] requires iOS 6 or higher to compile due to an implementation detail (NSMapTable).
+If you want to use it for older iOS versions, replace NSMapTable with the less memory efficient NSMutableDictionary and you'll be good to go.

 #Example Project
 Inside this repo you can find the RecyclingAlert example project.
 #License